ichen-lab-ucsb/EasyDIVER/README.md

 Version v4 also allows to translate sequences to amino acids using the genetic code and generates a summary figure based on the log file.

+Version v6 allows for: both extraction primers, just one, or none.
+It also allows the ue of additional PANDASeq internal flags (e.g. L -50).
+This implies the user can change the values for the couple flagas for which weusing deafult values (-l 1 and -d rbfkms)

 # Usage versions v1, v2 and v3
 `bash proto.pipeline.vX.sh -i [-o -p -q -r -T -h]`